Djipyy/amd-composite-action/README.md

 This is a composite action that can be used to setup a Python "virtual environment" by providing requirements and constraints.
 It is then possible to run a command in it.

+# Approach
+This is mostly a wrapper around the `setup-python` action, with some additional logic to install the requirements and constraints.

 ## Inputs
 - python-version : Optional
 - requirements : Optional